Listing - Alphabetical

 American Cancer Society

 970-226-0148 Fort Collins

 970-242-9593 Grand Junction

 An online service developed by the National Council on Aging that helps older adults and seniors find benefits that may pay for some of their costs of prescription drugs, health care, utilities, and other essential items or services.
-Millions of older adults who could benefit from a wide array of public programs if they knew about them and how to apply for them.
 Fill out our simple questionnaire to find programs that can assist you or your loved ones.

 Cancer Care is a national non-profit organization whose mission is to provide free professional help to people with all cancers through counseling, education, information, referral and direct financial assistance.

 Provides financial assistance with food, clothing, medical expenses, day care, dental expenses.
-Requires third party referral.
+Requires a third party referral.